• All Aboard Harvest

 The U.S. Drought Monitor is jointly produced by the National Drought Mitigation Center at the University of Nebraska-Lincoln, the U.S. Department of Agriculture and the National Oceanic Atmospheric Administration.
 (Map courtesy of NDMC.)

-Above-normal temperatures and limited moisture continues to be the trend in April, according to the U.S. Drought Monitor.
+While heat continued to be in the headlines the Northern Plains received beneficial rainfall, according to the U.S. Drought Monitor.
 Read More

 The U.S. Drought Monitor is jointly produced by the National Drought Mitigation Center at the University of Nebraska-Lincoln, the U.S. Department of Agriculture and the National Oceanic Atmospheric Administration.
 (Map courtesy of NDMC.)

-Arkansas, Beef, Colorado, Cow Calf, Drought, Drought Monitor, Equine, Dairy, Sheep and Goats, Farmland, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Oklahoma, Ranchland, Seedstock, South Dakota, Stocker, Texas, USDA, Water, Weather, Wheat, Wyoming
+Alfalfa, Arkansas, Beef, Canola, Colorado, Corn, Cotton, Cow Calf, Dairy, Drought, Drought Monitor, Equine, Dairy, Sheep and Goats, Farmland, Feeder, Forage Crops, Grain Sorghum, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Oklahoma, Ranchland, Seedstock, South Dakota, Soybeans, Stocker, Sunflowers, Swine, Texas, USDA, Water, Weather, Wheat, Wyoming

 The U.S. Drought Monitor is jointly produced by the National Drought Mitigation Center at the University of Nebraska-Lincoln, the U.S. Department of Agriculture and the National Oceanic Atmospheric Administration.
 (Map courtesy of NDMC.)